Songbirds Are Nesting In My Backyard

 The Oak Titmouse is a small, 5 3/4 inch tall, brown-tinged gray bird with a small tuft or crest.
 They live year round on the Pacific slope from southern Oregon south through California west of the Sierra Nevada to Baja California.
 They prefer open woodlands of warm, dry oak and oak-pine at low to mid-elevations.

 The Oak Titmouse will sleep in tree cavities, dense foliage or birdhouses.
 When roosting in foliage, the titmouse chooses a twig surrounded by dense foliage or an accumulation of dead pine needles, simulating a roost in a cavity.
 They will readily breed in birdhouses very similar to bluebird houses only with a 1 1/4 inch entrance.
-To learn how to build them a birdhouse go here Build Your Own Titmouse Birdhouse or click the link in the sidebar under “Bird Houses”.
+To learn how to build them a birdhouse get my free ebook Definitive Guide to Building Your Own Birdhouses or go to my Nest Box Plans page.

 Titmice form pairs or small groups, but do not form large flocks.
 They may join mixed-species flocks after the breeding season for foraging.
 The Oak Titmouse mates for life and pairs defend year-round territories that can be 2 to 5 acres in size.